saikamat/AWS_Projects/04-Serverless-Image-Processing/README.md

 ## 3. Lambda Functions
 The Lambda functions execute the logic for:
-i.
-Invoking Amazon Rekognition to detect faces in the image. ii.
-Storing image metadata in DynamoDB. iii.
-Sending notifications via SNS.
+1. Invoking Amazon Rekognition to detect faces in the image.
+2. Storing image metadata in DynamoDB.
+3. Sending notifications via SNS.

 As discussed above, we skip a few steps here, to configure the Lambda functions first.
 ![image](./assets/Screenshot%202024-12-25%20at%2017.23.56.png)